Ethical Frameworks for Conducting Social Challenge Studies: Lessons Learned: Applying Medical Recommendations to Social Challenge Studies

 \subsubsection{Scientific rationale.}

-Similar to medical challenge studies, social challenge studies require a robust scientific rationale to justify the importance of the study, as well as its associated risks and benefits, to both participants and the general public.
+Drawing on both medical and social research ethics, social challenge studies require a robust scientific rationale to justify the importance of the study both for the research team and for any external ethical review, as well as its associated risks and benefits, for both participants and the general public.
 Such studies usually examine issues of system security, privacy, misinformation, and online manipulation, with the broader objective of promoting the public good through enhanced cybersecurity and improved user experience.
 Researchers need to be transparent about their research goals and outcomes, enabling accountability among broader societal communities and ethical oversight boards.
-Acquired scientific knowledge resulting from social challenge studies must be both scientifically rigorous and impactful, while also being ethically defensible, ensuring that progress respects the responsibilities to individuals and society.
+The scientific knowledge acquired resulting from social challenge studies must be both scientifically rigorous and impactful, while also ethically defensible, ensuring that progress respects the responsibilities to individuals and society.